Dream to Recall: Imagination-Guided Experience Retrieval for Memory-Persistent Vision-and-Language Navigation: Experiments

-\textbf{Discussion.} Memoir consistently outperforms GR-DUET, though with smaller gains than against IR2R.
+\textbf{Discussion.} Memoir consistently outperforms GR-DUET, though with smaller margins than on IR2R.
 This reduced improvement stems from memory density differences, with GSA-R2R accumulating 600 episodes on average, increasing the topological completeness for GR-DUET.

-\subsection{Qualitative Analysis.}
+\subsection{Qualitative Analysis}

 \Cref{fig:case_study} demonstrates memory retrieval effectiveness in challenging scenarios where DUET and GR-DUET fail.
 Given the task of locating a ``massage table" with two potential candidates barely visible from the hallway, the DUET agent incorrectly approaches the wrong target without observing the actual target, while the GR-DUET agent becomes confused among numerous candidate locations and produces incorrect decisions.
 Our model succeeds through the combination of observation retrieval, which identifies promising paths toward relevant locations while controlling redundancy, and history retrieval, which matches similar past episodes targeting ``massage room" objectives, prompting the agent to the destination.